Observational Evidence for Primordial Black Holes: A Positivist Perspective: Gravitational-Wave Evidence

-Some papers claim that there is an inconsistency between the value of $\fPBH$ required for this model and the merger rates inferred from LVK observations~\cite{Inomata:2020xad}.
-However, given the large uncertainties and model-dependence of the critical threshold, mass distributions and merger rates, we regard the order-of-magnitude coincidence between the value of $\fPBH$ required for the NANOGrav signal and the LIGO/Virgo merger rates as favouring PBHs.
-Even if the NANOGrav detection has a GW origin, there are alternative sources, such as SMBH binaries or cosmic strings.
-Another PBH-related explanation, given that the signal for extended mass distribution is boosted, could be late binaries in clusters~\cite{Bagui:2021dqi}.
-It has also been proposed that such a GW background is produced by the mergers of stupendously large PBHs~\cite{Atal:2020yic}, or during a first order phase transition at the origin of stellar-mass or heavier PBHs~\cite{Ashoorioon:2022raz}.
+Even if some papers claim that there is an inconsistency between the value of $\fPBH$ required for this model and the merger rates inferred from LVK observations, given the large uncertainties and model-dependence of the critical threshold~\cite{DeLuca:2023tun}, mass distributions, merger rates and possible non-Gaussianity, we regard the order-of-magnitude coincidence between the value of $\fPBH$ required for the NANOGrav signal and the LIGO/Virgo merger rates as favouring PBHs.
+Even if the NANOGrav detection has a GW origin, there are alternative sources, such as SMBH binaries or cosmic strings, and the recent analysis of Ref.~\cite{Ellis:2023oxs} compares possible astrophysical and cosmological explanations.
+Another PBH-related explanation, given that the signal for extended mass distribution is boosted, could be late binaries in clusters~\cite{Bagui:2021dqi} or SMBH binaries of primordial origin~\cite{Depta:2023qst}.
+It has also been proposed that such a GW background is produced by the mergers of stupendously large PBHs~\cite{Atal:2020yic}, or during a first-order phase transition at the origin of stellar-mass or heavier PBHs~\cite{Ashoorioon:2022raz}.